msc2020/brazil-rents-machine-learning/README.md

 # brazil-rents-machine-learning
-Performs an analysis with machine learning on a database of properties rents in Brazil.
+Performs an analysis with machine learning on a dataset of properties rents in Brazil.